pganster/module-federation-manifest-different-remotes/README.md

 # Module Federation Manifest from other Remote

+Description of this issue can be found [here](https://github.com/module-federation/core/issues/3288).

 ## Reproduction
 1. Add the following lines to the `/etc/hosts` on your machine: